Anbo-WU/BookSharing/README.md

    - Select an emulator or connected Android device
    - Click the green **Run** button or press `Shift + F10`

+❗You can use these account and password to login:
+- Username: comp6442@anu.edu.au
+- Password: comp6442
+<br>Or,<br>
+- Username: comp2100@anu.edu.au
+- Password: comp2100

 ## 🚀 Features

 ### ✅ Core Features